Translated using DeepL

 Interview

-Reflective diary helps young teachers improve teaching
+Reflective journal helps young teachers improve teaching

 Vojtěch Polášek